-- Seek inclusion of this character area as part of future updates to the Georgetown/Shallowford LCI. - Re-development projects demonstrate appropriate transitions between intense uses and adjacent neighborhoods; transitions include gradual increases only in height-plane, buffers and landscaping and intensity of uses. - Develop a unique architectural design theme consistent with the Georgetown character area that embodies the unique character of Dunwoody. - Incorporate sustainable building and site development practices.
+- Undertake a small area study for the area, - Seek inclusion of this character area as part of future updates to the Georgetown/Shallowford - Re-development projects demonstrate appropriate transitions between intense uses and adjacent neighborhoods; transitions include gradual increases only in height-plane, buffers and landscaping and intensity of uses. - Develop a unique architectural design theme consistent with the Georgetown character area that embodies the unique character of Dunwoody. - Incorporate sustainable building and site development practices. - Require universal design as part of residential